 Mosquito Control

-The District uses many different means of controlling mosquitoes.
-The Orange County Mosquito and Vector Control District's programs are based on scientifically planned management tactics and control strategies that reduce the abundance of vectors in a timely manner.
+The Orange County Mosquito and Vector Control District utilizes many different methods to control mosquitoes.
+District programs are based on scientifically planned management tactics and control strategies to reduce the abundance of vectors in a timely manner.
 This method is referred to as Integrated Vector Management (IVM).
 To learn more about the District's IVM program, click here.

 Biorational and chemical control

-The District routinely applies "biorational" pesticides countywide to control mosquitoes.
-The term "biorational" relates to the application of naturally occurring mosquito pathogens and predators in a manner that provides effective mosquito control with the least amount of impact on the environment.
-Currently, the District uses several biorationals including two microorganisms, Bascillus thuringiensis israelensis (Bti) and Bascillus sphaericus plus an insect growth regulator, methoprene.
+The District routinely applies biorational pesticides to control mosquitoes.
+The term biorational relates to the application of naturally occurring mosquito pathogens and predators in a manner that provides effective mosquito control with the least amount of environmental impact.
+Currently, the District uses biorationals which include two microorganisms, Bascillus thuringiensis israelensis (Bti) and Bascillus sphaericus, in addition to methoprene, an insect growth regulator.

 To learn more about what the District uses, please click here.